Good afternoon and welcome to the podcast of Lotus Eaters episode 1276.

 So with that, let's get into it.

-First, though, I'd like to say one, a big thank you to everybody who tuned in to the webinar to speak to Bo and Stelios last night on Stelios' ancient Greek virtue ethics course.
+First, though, I'd like to say, one, a big thank you to everybody who tuned in to the webinar to speak to Bo and Stelios last night on Stelios' ancient Greek virtue ethics course.

 Anything you'd like to say to everybody?

-Yeah, no, it was it was really good.
+Yeah, no, it was really good.

-It was uh totally worth it.
+It was totally worth it.

-If you're interested in that, if you're interested in ethics, particularly uh ancient.
+If you're interested in that, if you're interested in ethics, particularly ancient virtue ethics, which people should try to be these days.

-We are in a very um anti vir yeah, anti-ethical, anti-virtuous time, so it's good to reacquaint ourselves with the classics, because as well as just being able to adapt your own personal behaviour and enrich your own life, it's also enriching your understanding of culture and our history, the ancient European history that traces all the way back to the ancient Greeks.
+Because as well as just being able to adapt your own personal behavior and enrich your own life, it's also enriching your understanding of culture and our history, the ancient European history that traces all the way back to the ancient Greeks.

 There's a lot still to be learnt from Socrates, Plato, Aristotle, and the like.

-They just seem to be just bad faith attacks on what serves as some of the foundations of Western philosophy.
+Honestly, Karl Popper's critiques and ad hominem examinations of Plato, they just seem to be just bad faith attacks on what serves as some of the foundations of Western philosophy.

-Uh someone tries to attack the bedrock of your civilization, he's an enemy.
+When someone tries to attack the bedrock of your civilization, he's an enemy.

 Certainly.